saud-learning-services/automated-video-brander/README.md

 ## Solution Process

-Run at consistant intervals to support video-automation process where:
+Run at consistent intervals to support video-automation process where:
 1. Faculty members at Sauder create and upload single-stream or dual-stream video content to Panopto
 2. Faculty members submit a Google Form specifying what kind of branding treatment they'd like to recieve
 3. Within 24 hours, a personalized and branded version of the video is auto-generated and available in the same folder in Panopto.

 ## Status

 This project is *still under development*.
-While the application works, it is far from completed -- there are already performance improvements, architectural changes and refactorings that we are planning.
+While the application works, it is far from completed -- there are already performance improvements, architectural changes, and refactoring planned.
 It is being shared publicly due to interest from colleagues and institutions with similar video-content challenges.

 ## Environment